 City of Port Phillip and City of Melbourne

-HIP V. HYPE Sustainability was engaged to research and analyse leading examples of sustainable urban renewal from around the world to inform the next stages of planning for Fishermans Bend, establishing a comprehensive set of principles for environmental sustainability within the Fishermans Bend precinct.
+HIP V. HYPE was engaged to research and analyse leading examples of sustainable urban renewal from around the world to inform the next stages of planning for Fishermans Bend, establishing a comprehensive set of principles for environmental sustainability within the Fishermans Bend precinct.

 Informed by the site’s context, previous work, stakeholder consultation and analysis of local and international examples of sustainable urban renewal, we developed five key actions to deliver on the sustainability principles adopted for Fishermans Bend:

 - Establish long-term collaborative governance